 Mark Hernandez

-Mark Hernandez MS, PhD (Educators ’22) is a Founding Faculty Member at the Alabama College of Osteopathic Medicine where spent a decade teaching Pharmacology and Physiology.
+Mark Hernandez MS, PhD (Educators ’22) is a Faculty Member at Quillen College of Medicine in East Tennesse State University.
 Mark’s areas of professional interest include Global Health and Medical Education.
 Mark may be followed via LinkedIn.